Nagpur: Air transport

 Dr. Babasaheb Ambedkar International Airport (IATA: NAG, ICAO: VANP) is operated by Mihan India Private Limited (MIPL) and owned by Airports Authority of India.

 Nagpur's Air Traffic Control (ATC) is the busiest in India, with more than 300 flights flying over the city every day in 2004.
 In October 2005, Nagpur's Sonegaon Airport was declared an international airport and was renamed Dr. Babasaheb Ambedkar International Airport.

-Nagpur is well connected by direct flights to Mumbai, New Delhi, Hyderabad, Lucknow, Kolkata, Bangalore, Pune, Chennai, Indore, Ahmedabad, Nashik and Belagavi operated by Air India, IndiGo, Go First and Star Air.
-Air Arabia operates a 4 times a week to and fro flight between Nagpur and Sharjah and Qatar Airways operates a daily direct flight to and from Doha.
+Nagpur is well connected by direct flights to Mumbai, New Delhi, Hyderabad, Lucknow, Kolkata, Bangalore, Pune, Indore, Ahmedabad, Goa, Nashik, Kishangarh, Belgaum, Nanded and Aurangabad along with an indirect flight to Thiruvananthapuram via Pune.
+These flights are operated by Air India, IndiGo and Star Air.
+Air Arabia operates a four times a week to and fro flight between Nagpur and Sharjah and Qatar Airways operates a daily direct flight to and from Doha.

 The Nagpur Airport has received Special Achievement Award 2012–2013 from Airports Authority of India.
 Nagpur became the first airport in India to commission the INDRA system and also has ADS-B system.
 No other airport in the country had commissioned INDRA yet.
 Nagpur Airport became the first airport in the country to receive an ISO 27000 certificate.
 In fact, Nagpur is not only the first in India but also the first in world to be certified for Air navigation service provider (ANSP).
 There are seven airports in the world which have ISO 27000, but none of them have it for ANSP.

 The government of India has identified Nagpur Airport as one of the safe airports for diverted flights and emergency landing.
 In fact, many flights have used the airport during emergencies.
 This is because all international and domestic airlines had already been informed by the government to go to Nagpur during emergencies.
 The availability of excellent fire fighting equipment, air traffic control equipment with latest radar, along with availability of good hospitals and hotels in the city, made the airport a good choice during emergencies.

 Nagpur Airport has an annual capacity of 1 million passengers, but it handles more passengers than its capacity.
 Airport expansion and improvement of service is in the cards and privatisation of the airport has been proposed by the government.